-Here is a list of all the songs I know of written or co-written by Taylor: (not including others that haven't been confirmed like If kisses were wishes and her joke songs like Thug story, Monologue song, Red shirts Khaki pants etc. or songs she sings on but didn't write) and everything I know about each one of them.
-(211 total) I have also added additional information such as which versions are available and which are in circulation (meaning a lot of people have them) and/or leaked (meaning they are all over the internet where anyone can hear them) to help those who trade for her rare/unreleased songs and demos.
-If you don't trade, just ignore that info.
+Here's a list of all the songs I know of written or co-written by Taylor: (not including ones that haven't been confirmed, her joke songs like Thug story, Monologue song etc. or songs she sings but didn't write) and everything I know about each one of them.
+(212 total) I have also added additional information such as which versions are available and which are in circulation (a lot of people have them) and/or leaked (they're all over the internet) to help those who trade for her rare songs.
+If you don't trade, just ignore that.
 I also list which versions of which songs I have (I have everything in circulation and a few more and know people with many more so I can confirm songs for people too with just a short clip) and weather or not I have clips, lyrics or an alt version or remix so that other traders know in case they want to trade.
 I trade and do not share or leak.
 My youtube channels are Teddyiscute and Fearlyssme if you want to check out my videos. :) ~ ♥Alyssa

 Unreleased (2002-2017 - 135 currently listed):